Eeman1113/AI/README.md

 # AI
-very simple ai code using basic python in a simple simplified code
+very simple ai code using basic python in a simple simplified way